cea-lateqs/STMapy/README.md

 #### Topography

-Once the CITS was selected, Scampy will load the spectroscopic data and will attempt to read the topography to plot it in a seperate window.
+Once the CITS was selected, Stmapy will load the spectroscopic data and will attempt to read the topography to plot it in a seperate window.

 This always succeeds for .3ds and .sm4 as it plots the topography contained in the file.
 For .asc however, it will search for a file 'Topo.txt' in the same folder of the selected file.
 This 'Topo.txt' can be created by using the _Export to TXT_ method of [Gwyddion](http://gwyddion.net/).
 If no topographic file is found, no topography will be plotted.